We've learned a lot about sustainability but we've only just begun.

 1. Canadian homes are energy hogs

-We've come a long way in the efficiency of our lighting and in our awareness around Power smart behaviour, but Canadian homes are among the world's hungriest in terms of electricity and water use.
+We've come a long way in the efficiency of our lighting and in our awareness around power smart behaviour, but Canadian homes are among the world's hungriest in terms of electricity and water use.
 A lot of that has to do with the fact that Canada has cold, dark winters and that Canadian homes are among the world's largest – they doubled in average size between 1975 and 2010 before slowly shrinking.
-Still, should we be using twice the electricity of the Japanese or the British?
+However, should we be using twice the electricity of the Japanese or the British?

 2. We're losing animals and plants